SAKTA and KAULA TANTRISM

-The union of Kula and Akula generates अमृत amṛta, undead, nectar of immortality.
+The union of Kula and Akula generates अमृत amṛta, undeath, nectar of immortality.

-This nectar that cannot be produced by sacrifice
+This nectar which cannot be produced through sacrifices

-(śiva itself defines the offerings of blood, flesh etc. Asadagama where आगम āgama means principle theory conception and Asad means NON SAT, improper -asadṛśa- etc.) but only through:
+(śiva himself defines the offerings of blood, flesh etc. Asadagama where आगम āgama means principle theory conception and Asad means NOT SAT, improper -asadṛśa- etc.) but only through:

 1) direct experience

 Kularnava tantra like all tantras is the shastra of kali yuga, the age in which the mind of men is so obscured that only the grace of two divinities can illuminate it: कृष्ण kṛṣṇa and कलि kali